feichtingerm/rdmlifesciunivie/rdm_lifesciences_liascript-course_v1.md

 * **Be reusable:** Research outputs need to be licensed appropriately, so that prospective users know any limitations on re-use.

-* **Be transparent:** With appropriate metadata to provide clear statements of how research output was produced and what it contains.
+* **Be transparent:** With appropriate metadata to provide clear statements of how a research output was produced and what it contains.

 ![Fig.11 Turing Way Project](https://the-turing-way.netlify.app/_images/evolution-open-research.png "[Fig. 11 Turing Way Project](https://the-turing-way.netlify.app/_images/evolution-open-research.png), [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)")

 There are several schools of thought motivating open research practices, but they are not mutually exclusive.
 In fact, they are highly compatible.
-Here are just a few common beliefs surround open research and their goals^3^:
+Here are just a few common beliefs surrounding open research and their goals^3^:

 | Belief   | Goal     |
 | -------- | -------- |